Observation of period doubling and higher multiplicities in a driven single-spin system

-The transformation $\ket{\psi(t_0)} \to \ket{\psi(n T_d+t_0)}$, in the case of period $k$-tupling can be seen as a sequence of discrete rotations on the Bloch sphere about the Floquet mode axis by the angle $2 \pi j/k$.
-Specifically at the period doubling amplitude $A_{P2}$, any state $\ket{\psi(t_0)}$ rotates by $\pi$ radians about the Floquet mode axis, $\ket{\phi_1(t_0)} - \ket{\phi_2(t_0)}$ after each period $T_d$, see Fig.~\ref{fig:TLS_PD}.
-A small deviation in the drive-amplitude $\tilde{A} = A_{P2} + \delta A$ results in a violation of the period-doubling condition, i.e.\ ${\vartriangle}\varepsilon/\hbar \omega_d = (1/2 + \xi), \abs{\xi}\ll 1$.
-The consequence of this deviation on the stroboscopic evolution is a slow rotation along a circle around the Floquet axis as shown in Fig.~\ref{fig:TLS_PD}.
-It is this rotation which leaves a characteristic imprint on the experimental data and serves as a proxy for the approach towards the parameter manifold for period doubling.
+Period $k$-tupling originates from revivals of quantum interference patterns at fractions of the drive frequency.
+On the Bloch sphere, the transformation $\ket{\psi(t_0)} \to \ket{\psi(t_0 + n T_d)}$ in the case of period $k$-tupling can be seen as a sequence of discrete rotations about the Floquet mode axis by an angle $2 \pi j/k$.
+Specifically at the period-doubling amplitude $A_{P2}$, any state $\ket{\psi(t_0)}$ rotates by $\pi$ radians about the Floquet mode axis, $\ket{\phi_1(t_0)} - \ket{\phi_2(t_0)}$, after each period $T_d$ (see Fig.~\ref{fig:TLS_PD}).
+A small deviation in the drive amplitude $\tilde{A} = A_{P2} + \delta A$ results in a violation of the period-doubling condition, i.e., \ ${\vartriangle}\varepsilon/\hbar \omega_d = (1/2 + \xi), \abs{\xi}\ll 1$.
+The consequence of this deviation on the stroboscopic evolution is a \textit{slow rotation} along a circle around the Floquet axis as shown in Fig.~\ref{fig:TLS_PD}.
+It is this rotation that leaves a characteristic beating-like imprint on the experimental data and serves as a unique proxy for the approach toward the parameter manifold for period doubling.
 A numerical simulation of the stroboscopic population dynamics starting from the ground state of the bare TLS, equivalent to its survival probability, is depicted in Fig.~\ref{fig:TLS_PD}.
-It shows the population projection in the vicinity of the exact period doubling amplitude $A_{P2} \simeq 0.5042 \Delta_0$ for $\hbar \omega_d = \Delta_0$.
-At the amplitude $A_{P2}$, one sees an alternating pattern of the projection values whilst for small deviations ${A}\neq A_{P2}$, this ideal behavior is modulated with a period $\tau $, where $\tau$ tends to infinity in the limit $A\to A_{P2}$, as illustrated in Fig.~\ref{fig:TLS_PD}.
+It shows the population projection in the vicinity of the exact period-doubling amplitude $A_{P2} \simeq 0.5042 \Delta_0$ for $\hbar \omega_d = \Delta_0$.
+At the amplitude $A_{P2}$, one sees an alternating pattern of the projection values, whilst for small deviations ${A}\neq A_{P2}$, this ideal behavior is modulated with a period $\tau \propto 1/\delta A$ so that $\tau$ tends to infinity in the limit $A\to A_{P2}$, as illustrated in Fig.~\ref{fig:TLS_PD}.
+As we will see below, the actual experimental situation is more intricate and requires an extended modeling but conceptually follows the described picture.

 \emph{Experimental realization.\,\textbf{--}\,}